You might want to save the user's location in the app, so that they are immediately returned to the same location after the app is restarted.

 This feature is particularly useful in development mode.
 You can enable it selectively using the following approach:

-Because the state is persisted asynchronously, the app must render an empty/loading view for a moment while the
+Because the state is restored asynchronously, the app must render an empty/loading view for a moment before we have the initial state.
+To handle this, we can return a loading view when

 Warning: Serializable State

-Each param, route, and navigation state must be fully JSON-serializable for this feature to work.
+Each param, route, and navigation state must be fully serializable for this feature to work.
+Typically, you would serialize the state as a JSON string.
 This means that your routes and params must contain no functions, class instances, or recursive data structures.